Inversion-NL/Toon-Android/README.md

 To use the app outside of your internal network you can use the following methods:
 1. Use port forwarding to Toon in router settings (not recommended).
-2a.
-Host a webservice within your network that accepts only requests that contains the Api-Key.
-2b.
-Use a port forwarding rule to forward to the script created in step 2a.
+2. Host a webservice within your network that accepts only requests that contains the Api-Key.
+Use a port forwarding rule to forward to the script.

 ## License
 MIT License.